Therapeutic Approaches at Gradients Counseling

 ACT

-Solution-focused therapy (SFT) is a goal-oriented, strengths-based therapy that helps you identify what’s working, what’s possible, and how to move forward.
+Solution-Focused Therapy (SFT) is a goal-oriented, strengths-based approach that highlights what’s already working and how to build from it.

 You can learn more about SFT here.